Nev March: Historical Mysteries

 Although an army veteran makes for an intriguing protagonist, (he obsesses over the mystery to avoid memories and guilt) I needed a solution that was grounded in the times.
 If the women did not commit suicide to avoid miscreants, how did they die?
 What if the two girls were under a different sort of duress?

 Researching the 1890s offered a number of potential villains.
 Slavery had ended in 1865 with the American Civil War, but Guyana and other territories needed labor for sugarcane plantations.
 They obtained it as indentured labor brought from India and elsewhere.
 Escaping the flesh trade was another possibility: women might be abducted for prostitution or sent to the Middle-East.
 Fair complexioned women would be highly prized, and Parsee girls were fair and beautiful.

 This set up my story: A hero’s journey to uncover the women’s murderers.
 Many Parsee women of the time, like Madam Bhikaiji Cama, were educated, well-read and politically aware.
 Diana’s character emerged as a living embodiment of that sort of girl, perky, bold, yet wise to the push and pull of political eddies, a perfect counterpoint to Captain Jim’s cautious resolve.
 Many of the plot twists arose from this unlikely pairing.

-Sourcing: This is a work of fiction.
-The author acknowledges taking liberties with some historical details, such as the date of the original crime.
-Events in Karachi and Lahore may not have occurred as described.
-However, published notices of Victoria Cross awardees mentions several skirmishes involving British Indian troops, both before and after the second Afghan war in 1882 in Maiwand and Khandahar.
+Note: Events in Karachi and Lahore are fictional.
+However, published notices regarding Victoria Cross awardees mention several skirmishes involving British Indian troops before (and after) the 1882 second Afghan war in Maiwand and Khandahar.

 Why the book was born